akikuno/DAJIN2/README.md

 ### Using BED Files for Genomic Coordinates

-If the reference genome is not from UCSC, or if the external servers that DAJIN2 depends on (UCSC Genome Browser and GGGENOME) are unavailable, you can specify a BED file using the `-b/--bed` option to run offline.
+If the reference genome is not from UCSC, or if the external servers that DAJIN2 depends on (UCSC Genome Browser and GGGenome) are unavailable, you can specify a BED file using the `-b/--bed` option to run offline.

 > [!IMPORTANT]
 > Access to the UCSC Genome Browser or GGGenome servers may occasionally be unavailable.
 Therefore, we generally recommend using `-b/--bed` instead of `--genome`.